Skip to content

 As the COVID-19 pandemic continues to put the world in lockdown, colleges and universities are increasingly hosting events online to engage with their prospects, applicants, and admitted students.
 We’ve been working with our university partners for years to maximize digital event registration, attendance, and ultimately conversion to enrollment.
 Ramping up these efforts in response to the coronavirus crisis, we’ve managed over 251 digital events on behalf of our partners since March 2020.

-Through this experience, we’ve compiled the steps we’ve found to be good practice for successfully engaging prospective international students and improving conversion rates.
+Through this experience, we’ve compiled the steps we’ve found to be good practice for successfully engaging prospective international students and improving student conversion rates.
 We hope this helps as you do more online events.

 1. Choose a relevant topic